ApiLogicServer/Docs/docs/GenAI-CLI.md

 ### Customized Project Sync

-In the prior section, the result was a recreated project.
+In the prior section, the result was a *recreated* project.
 If you have customized the project, you can preserve your customizations as follows:

 1. Copy `database/models.py` and `db.sqlite` from the GenAI to your customized project
 2. In your customized project, use `als rebuild-from-model`

-    * For further infomration, see [Database Design Changes](Database-Changes.md){:target="_blank" rel="noopener"}.
+    * For further information, see [Database Design Changes](Database-Changes.md){:target="_blank" rel="noopener"}.

 &nbsp;